 Eligibility Criteria The Company currently has in place a three-year State SEMP.
 This SEMP includes municipalities, State buildings, Quasi State buildings, water and wastewater facilities, State Colleges, State Universities and public K-12 Schools.
 Offerings Following a successful joint MOU signed by the Company, OER, the Department of Administration (DOA) and the Department of Capital Asset Management and Maintenance (DCAMM) designed to integrate strategic energy planning across State and Quasi State facilities from 2016 to 2019, the State SEMP was renewed for another 4 years in 2020.
 The 2020-2023 MOU has a goal of achieving a 10% energy use reduction by end of 2023.
 The Company provides specific support to State and Municipal buildings through project management, implementation support, technical support and financial mechanisms to achieve energy efficiency in State, Quasi-State and municipal buildings.
 This is in addition to incentives available through Energy Efficiency programs.
 Project/Energy Management Support: The time and expertise required to identify, develop, and oversee these projects can be beyond the resource capacity of many towns and cities.
 The Company provides this support as part of the State and Municipal initiative and via a SEMP.
 Implementation Support: The Company provides support for energy efficiency project implementation via previously successful vendors.
+Municipalities recognize the value of this support, as it provides a trusted partner to bring the time and expertise they lack to identify, develop, and oversee complex projects.
+To continue to serve this sector, there are several support mechanisms in place: URI Energy Fellows support municipalities as they learn to use Portfolio Manager as well as meet the Efficient Building Fund's energy reporting and energy management plan development requirements.
+National Grid also has an automated process by which customers can authorize upload of utility data onto Portfolio Manager.
+This system is used for benchmarking via Portfolio Manager.

-The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 31 of 88
+The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 34 of 91